 FIGURE 3. (a), (b), (c) Several traditional houses remaining around Lamban Balak. (d), (e), (f) Some traditional houses are still left and modified (around Dr Setia Budi street) Kuripan sub-district, South Side of Lamban Balak .
 Source: survey, 2017

 The change process of architectural form of Lampung indigenous house into modern houses is caused by society in general assumed that traditional house architecture form is already ancient and out of date [8].
 They prefer to rebuild their traditional houses into houses with modern architecture not only because of the advancement of the times (in the form of people's mindset), but also because of the condition of old house materials that begin to decay while the material is increasingly rare, especially wood.
 Furthermore, it is said that the society is considering the construction of modern houses are better and the architectural form of traditional house is not in accordance with the times.
-In addition to changes in the architectural forms of traditional house buildings, there is also a fading of the values contained in the ornaments and spatial custom homes.
+In addition, to changes in the architectural forms of traditional house buildings, there is also a fading of the values contained in the ornaments and spatial custom homes.
 This is due to the lack of awareness and the interest of the community to preserve the cultural values of Lampung, thus causing changes in the traditional architectural features of traditional houses and the waning of cultural values as well as the function of the ornament and spatial.

 Open Spaces and Green Features